MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 **Making documents protected in the source tenant consumable by users in the destination tenant.**

-There are multiple options which are documented in the following blog post: https://techcommunity.microsoft.com/t5/security-compliance-and-identity/mergers-and-spinoffs/ba-p/910455
+Cross-tenant migration only migrates mailbox data and nothing else.
+There are multiple other options which are documented in the following blog post that may help: <https://techcommunity.microsoft.com/t5/security-compliance-and-identity/mergers-and-spinoffs/ba-p/910455>

 **Can I have the same labels in the destination tenant as you had in the source tenant, either as the only set of labels or an additional set of labels for the migrated users depending on alignment between the organizations.**

-This can be achieved by recreating in the destination tenant labels that have the same names, descriptions, and settings in the source tenant.
-While this can be hard to do manually, there’s a tool, https://microsoft365dsc.com/, that can be used to export the label configuration from the source tenant and then export it into the destination tenant.
-If task 1 and task 2 are done in this order this should lead to a seamless configuration of labels with protection in the destination tenant that mirrors that in the source tenant.
+Since Cross-tenant migrations do not export labels and there is no way to share labels between tenants you can only achieve this by recreating the labels in the destination tenant.
+While this can be time consuming it is typically done manually.
+There is a tool at, <https://microsoft365dsc.com/>, that can be used to export a copy of the label configuration from the source tenant and then import it into the destination tenant.
+This is a copy of the label and not a migration so content that is labeled in the source would potentially not labeled in the destination.

 **Do you support moving Microsoft 365 Groups?**

-At this time Cross-Tenant mailbox migrations does not support the migration of Microsoft 365 Groups.
+At this time the Cross-Tenant mailbox migrations feature does not support the migration of Microsoft 365 Groups.

 ## Known issues